BIBSYSDEV/sikt-programming-task-3/README.md

 ## Task breakdown

-Given an HTTP request GET https://example.org/person/1 And the request returns data:
+Given an HTTP request GET https://example.org/person/1 And the request returns data equivalent to:
 ```
 {
   "id": "1",